petroww/Academy/README.md

 In the future I will make a form for applying for a teacher.
-When the user chooses a lesson, he will have to pay some amount to the teacher, of this amount some percentage will be for the platform.
+When the user chooses a lesson, he will have to pay some amount to the teacher.
+From this amount some percentage will be for the platform (admin).
 The user (student) will have a "Courses" section, where all the courses he has purchased will be saved.